Where am I going?

-Exploring The Khata Corridor of the TAL: Celebrating successful conservation policies and practices
+Exploring The Khata Corridor of the Terai Arc Landscape: Celebrating successful conservation policies and practices

 “There is still a window of time.
 Nature can win if we give her a chance.” - Dr. Jane Goodall